fscorrupt/awesome-stars/README.md

 ## Python

+- [dcragusa/HelloFreshRecipes](https://github.com/dcragusa/HelloFreshRecipes) - A project to download all of HelloFresh's recipes
+- [anubhavcodes/pyrecipes](https://github.com/anubhavcodes/pyrecipes) - An app to download recipes in usable formats like json, yaml etc.
 - [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - [Iridocyclitis562/networking](https://github.com/Iridocyclitis562/networking) - All My Main Networking Programs
 - [NickGuyver/plex-recommender](https://github.com/NickGuyver/plex-recommender) - Get movie recommendations based on your current PleX library.